FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_04.md

 # Properties of log Odds and log OR

-- Invariance: If we decide to reverse the roles of the binary outcomes and let $\pi$ be the probability of failure rather than success, then the logit parameter simple changes the sign.
+- Invariance: If we decide to reverse the roles of the binary outcomes and let $\pi$ be the probability of failure rather than success, then the logit parameter simply changes the sign.

 $$
 \operatorname{logit}(1-\pi)=-\operatorname{logit}(\pi) .